 POSITION VACANCY ANNOUNCEMENT

-Professional opportunities: The University of Illinois has a tradition of excellence as a Land Grant University and a Tier One Research University.
-The College of Veterinary Medicine has an innovative professional veterinary curriculum and is also focusing on expanding integration of clinical, applied and basic research efforts across the College and University.
+Professional Opportunities: The University of Illinois has a tradition of excellence as a Land Grant University and a Tier One Research University.
+The College of Veterinary Medicine has an innovative professional veterinary curriculum and is focused on expanding integration of clinical, applied and basic research efforts across the college and university.
 A motivated candidate will find many opportunities to build a fulfilling and rewarding career.

 Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, status as a qualified individual with a disability, or criminal conviction history.
 Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu).